guardrailsio/full-stack-engineer-challenge/README.md

 3. Third screen will only display the list of findings for a selected security scan (selected from the screen number 2) with the following 4 columns: RuleId, Description, Severity and Path name : line number.

-The implementation should be **fully production-ready**.
 The application is fairly simple, so you might not want to use any state management libraries – in this case please make sure your state management is clean, simple and easy to test.
 As well, we value the use of the latest features of react, _but only if you use them properly_.
 Wherever you’d have to add something that you feel requires product subscriptions (e.g. Logging 3rd party service) or significant extra time, just mention it in the README.md file.

 __Things you don’t have to worry about:__